 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

-Year-end giving, or “Giving Season,” refers to the last two months of the year when the amount of incoming charitable donations dramatically increases.
-Overall, 31% of yearly charitable giving happens in December.
-Here are some other related facts you may not be aware of yet:
+Year-end giving, or “Giving Season,” refers to the last two months of the year when incoming charitable donations increase dramatically.
+Overall, approximately 30% of annual giving occurs in December, and 10% occurs in just the last three days of the year.

-It’s undeniable that charitable giving greatly benefits society as a whole, but did you know it can directly benefit the donor as well?
-Besides the irreplaceable feeling of warmth and purpose that comes with helping others out, charitable giving can also come with financial benefits for the person donating – such as reducing taxable income.
+It’s undeniable that charitable giving greatly benefits society as a whole, but did you know it can also directly benefit the donor?
+Besides the irreplaceable feeling of warmth and purpose that comes with helping others, charitable giving can also provide financial benefits to the donor, such as reducing taxable income.
 If you’ve been looking for ways to lessen your tax burden, consider increasing your charitable giving in December.
-This is a good strategy because you will be able to deduct the donations you make during this month from this year’s income.
+This is a good strategy because you can deduct the donations you make during this month from this year’s income.

 The Tax Benefits of Charitable Giving

-• 501(c)(3) Status: Ensure that the organizations you donated to are eligible.
+• 501(c)(3) Status: Ensure that the organizations you donate to are eligible.
 Most charitable contributions to 501(c)(3) organizations are deductible.

 • Itemizing Deductions: Charitable contributions are only deductible if you choose to itemize your deductions on Form 1040, Schedule A, instead of taking the standard deduction.

 • Documentation: Keep detailed records of your donations, including receipts or acknowledgments from the charitable organization.
-For donations over $250, you typically need a written acknowledgment.
+For donations of more than $250, you typically need a written acknowledgment.

 • Cash and Non-Cash Contributions: Different rules apply to cash and non-cash donations.
-For non-cash items, like clothing or property, additional documentation may be required, and the deduction is usually based on the fair market value.
+For non-cash items, such as clothing or property, additional documentation may be required, and the deduction is usually based on the fair market value.

-• Appraisal for High-Value Donations: If you donate property with a value exceeding $5,000, you may need to obtain a qualified appraisal.
+• Appraisal for High-Value Donations: If you donate property worth more than $5,000, you may need to obtain a qualified appraisal.

 If you have not been participating in year-end charitable giving, especially if you are a high-net-worth individual, read the tips below and start implementing them this year or planning for next.
 ‘Tis the season!
-This is a great opportunity to give to the causes near and dear to your heart – not to mention you will receive something in return!
+This is a great opportunity to give to the causes near and dear to your heart, and it doesn't hurt that you will receive something in return!

 Tips for Participating in Year-End Charitable Giving